MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/capacity-planning-and-load-testing-sharepoint-online.md

 With on-premises environments, load testing is used to validate scale assumption and ultimately find the breaking point of a farm; by saturating it with load.

 With SharePoint Online, we need to do things differently because the scale is relatively fluid and adjusts, throttles, and controls load, based on certain heuristics.
 Being such a large-scale multi-tenant environment, we must protect all tenants in the same farm, so we automatically throttle any load tests.
-If you do however attempt to load test, besides being throttled, you'll receive disappointing and potentially misleading results because the farm you tested today could have had scale changes during the testing window or within hours after testing, as scale and farm balancing actions are performed on an on-going basis.
+If you do however attempt to load test, besides being throttled, you could receive disappointing and potentially misleading results.
+The reason it could happen is because the farm you tested today could have scale changes during the testing window or within hours after testing, as scale and farm balancing actions are performed on an on-going basis.

 Instead of trying to load test SharePoint as a service, rather focus on following the recommended practices and follow the [Creating, launching, and maintaining a healthy portal](/sharepoint/portal-health) guidance.